 Part B is Medical Insurance

 - Monthly Premium to carry.
 If you started Medicare in year 2016 or after your Part B premium is $148.50 monthly.
 You may pay more due to what is known as the income-related monthly adjustment amount (IRMAA).
-Your IRMAA surcharge is based on your modified adjusted gross income is above certain limits you may pay more.
-See Medicare Part B Monthly Premiums by Income below.
+Your IRMAA surcharge is based on your modified adjusted gross income reported on your federal tax return from two years ago.
+See chart below.

 - Annual Deductible of $233.00 for 2022